exadel-inc/esl/docs/DEVELOPMENT.md

 ## Project Conventions

 ESL project uses some special JS community agreements and name conventions.
-To fix and track such agreements the [Code Conventions](CODE_CONVENTIONS.md) document created.
+To fix and track such agreements the [Code Conventions](CODE_CONVENTIONS.md) document was created.

 ## Make or update a core and utilities